 Using What You Have

-Organizations with relatively simple rules for members might be to meet their membership management needs by using their existing constituent relationship management system, like Salesforce or CiviCRM, in conjunction with an event management tool (see Idealware’s articles, A Few Good Tools: Low-Cost Constituent Databases and A Few Good Tools for Event Registration).
+Organizations with relatively simple rules for members might be to meet their membership management needs by using their existing constituent relationship management system, like Salesforce or CiviCRM, in conjunction with an event management tool (see Idealware’s articles, A Few Good Constituent Relationship Management Tools and A Few Good Tools for Ticketed Events).
 These systems won’t provide robust support without configuration, but it’s pretty straightforward to add a simple dues-tracking functionality, and they can be extensively customized to provide more features.

 Options for Small Organizations